 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

-- Make observations and/or measurements to provide evidence of the effects of weathering or the rate of erosion by water, ice, wind, or vegetation.
+- Generate and compare multiple solutions to reduce the impacts of natural Earth processes on humans.
 (Grade 4) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

 - Construct an explanation based on evidence for how geoscience processes have changed Earth's surface at varying time and spatial scales.
 (Grades 6 - 8) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!